Import and Export

 Microsoft Office Text Converters

-TDBRichViewEdit components can display and edit information in database fields as RVF, RTF, text, or user-defined formats.
+TDBRichViewEdit components can display and edit information in database fields as RVF, RTF, DocX, text, or user-defined formats (VCL and LCL frameworks).

 - DB demos: